How Long To Smoke A Pork Butt At 250 °F: Your Ultimate Guide To Perfect Smoking

 • Check your fuel: Ensure you have enough to last the entire smoking process.
 Running out of fuel can lead to temperature drops, affecting the result.

-• Rest your meat: After the pork butt reaches the desired internal temperature, rest for at least an hour before pulling.
+• Rest your meat: After the pork shoulder reaches the desired internal temperature, rest for at least an hour before pulling.
 This helps to lock in the juices and makes the meat more tender.

 FAQs